-This combination of inflammation, increased mucous production and airway narrowing (bronchoconstriction) leads to the symptoms people recognize as part of asthma: breathing tightness, cough and wheeze.
+This combination of inflammation, increased mucous production and airway narrowing (bronchoconstriction) leads to the asthma symptoms people recognize: breathing tightness, cough and wheeze.
 Not everyone with asthma wheezes.
 People can have different symptoms with asthma at different times.
 Often, infants and young children with asthma exhibit cough, without obvious wheezing or other breathing problem.
 In the child with asthma, cough will often occur in episodes (rather than just a solitary cough).
 The cough may continue to the point of gagging or even vomiting.
 Nighttime cough is very common in people with asthma (children and adults).
 Other symptoms, including breathing tightness, are also often worse at night.
 In infants and toddlers, there may be difficulty with cough (or other asthma symptoms) when laughing hard or crying.

 Because asthma can interfere with exercise, children with asthma may experience difficulty keeping up with their peers on the playground or on sports teams.
 They may try to rest more than their peers during play or exercise.
 Often, both children and adults with exercise-induced asthma will limit exercise or activity in order to avoid breathing difficulty.
 This avoidance of exercise or activity may occur without an individual being consciously aware that they are doing so.
 Fortunately, with appropriate treatment, most people can participate in sports, exercise and other physical activities without limitation due to asthma.

-The ultimate goal of asthma treatment is to improve our patients’ quality of life.
+The ultimate goal of our Salt Lake City asthma symptom medication and treatment is to improve our patients’ quality of life.
 Treatment depends on the severity and frequency of symptoms.
 Typically, an individual will need an inhaler for rapid relief of breathing symptoms if they occur.
 These medications are called rescue inhalers and typically contain a medication called albuterol that works by temporarily relaxing and opening the breathing tubes in the lungs.
 Treatment may also include a daily asthma medication, called a controller medication.
 Controller medications help to prevent escalation of symptoms.
 Most, but not all, controller medications are inhaled steroids that decrease inflammation in the breathing tubes in the lungs.
 If there is a severe flare of asthma, a short course of a systemic steroid (usually a steroid pill) may be necessary to bring symptoms the asthma back under control.
 Fortunately, with modern therapy, long-term need for systemic steroid medication is rare.
 Individuals with severe asthma that is not completely controlled with typical daily medications do sometimes need treatment with injectable “biological” medications that alter the inflammatory or immune system in ways to help overcome asthma.
 These biological medications are very expensive, but in individuals with severe asthma, insurance coverage (and sometimes additional grants to help with medication copays) is usually possible.